JayJayChan28/JayJayChan28/README.md

 # Hey there 👋

-I'm Jayden, a Data Science student at UC Berkeley passionate about building data-driven products and scalable systems.
+I'm Jayden, a Data Science student at UC Berkeley interested in building data-driven products and scalable systems.

 My interests sit at the intersection of:
 - Data Science